Sports Field Planning & Construction Scheduling Process

 What’s the difference between renovating an existing field or a facility and building a new one?

 Clay Schneckloth (2:39)

-If we have to renovate an existing one, we may need to wait until that sport is actually completed.
-Let’s say it’s a baseball field that we’re wanting to renovate and they just have one field to play on.
+If we have to renovate an existing one, we may need to wait until that sport is completed.
+Let’s say it’s a baseball field that we want to renovate, and they just have one field to play on.
 We may need to wait until the end of spring-summer before we can start demo and construction, getting it ready for the following year.